 1.2 Adoption of new technologies in traditional societies

 Studies have documented the positive benefits of technological change on developing societies.
 Examples include the adoption of new technologies to conserve soil and water, which contributed to reducing poverty in Africa and South America (de Graaff et al., 2008; Loevinsohn et al., 2013; Mwangi and Kariuki, 2015); genetically engineered cotton that improved the lives of Indian farmers (Padaria et al, 2009); and cellular technologies that contributed to the wellbeing of villagers in Nigeria (Aker, 2010) and Sri Lanka (Jayathilake et al., 2018).
 Different terms are mentioned in the literature to describe the acceptance of new technologies by individuals, groups and companies, including ‘technology diffusion’, ‘technology acceptance’, and ‘technology adoption’.
-Technology innovation is “a new alternative or alternatives, with new means of solving problems” (Rogers, 1962, p. xviii) (Rogers, 1962, p.
+Technology innovation is “a new alternative or alternatives, with new means of solving problems” (Rogers, 1962, p.
 36).
 Technology adoption could be defined as “the acceptance or the first use of an emerged technology or product” (Rad et al, 2018).

 One of the prevailing theories to describe the gradual process of adopting a new technology by an individual or group is the Diffusion of Innovation theory (DOI) (Rogers, 1962), which describes a five-step process: knowledge, persuasion, decision, implementation and confirmation from the social surroundings.
 According to the DOI theory, the last to adopt can also benefit the most from a new technology.